WhiteG00se/Quality-Barony/README.md

 ## important info

-- Compatible with Steam save game cloud sync, but don't use with vanilla save games
+- Compatible with Steam save game cloud sync, but don't use on runs that you started in vanilla Barony
 - No need to copy/move any files; just start `distributable\Launch Quality Barony.bat`.

 ## install options